 4 Suburban Cities With Easy Commutes to Charlotte

-Charlotte, North Carolina has become one of the fastest growing cities in the southeast.
-It’s no wonder since it offers everything you’ll find in larger Southern cities without the headaches that go along with them.
-There are many attributes that make Charlotte an appealing place to settle down, such as its convenient distance from both the mountains and coast, its mild weather with four seasons, and its thriving job market.
+Charlotte, North Carolina is one of the fastest-growing cities in the southeast, and it’s no wonder since it offers everything you’ll find in larger Southern cities without the headaches that go along with them.
+Charlotte is an appealing place to settle down, with its convenient distance from both the mountains and coast, its mild weather with four seasons, and its thriving job market.
 However, there are some downsides that go along with living in a city, like higher housing costs and taxes, limited land and space, as well as traffic congestion.
 Luckily, there are several suburban cities close to the city that offer easy commutes into Charlotte.

 Here are four suburban cities that are just a short drive from the Queen City.

-View homes for sale in Ballantyne
+Browse Homes for Sale in Ballantyne

-Ballantyne residents can skip both the morning and evening rush hours altogether by driving a few miles to one of the city’s LYNX Light Rail stations where they can park their cars and then sit back and relax the rest of the way into the city.
+Ballantyne residents can skip both the morning and evening rush hours altogether by driving a few miles to one of the city’s LYNX Light Rail stations where they can park their cars then sit back and relax the rest of the way into the city.

-View homes for sale in Belmont
+Browse Homes for Sale in Belmont

 The quaint town of Belmont has recently become a hotspot for young couples and families who want to live in a small town but also have all the perks of the city.
 Only a 15-mile drive, the commute from Belmont to Uptown Charlotte mostly avoids the daily rush hour traffic that plagues most of the other suburbs surrounding Charlotte.
 The town is also only a few exits away from the Charlotte International Airport, giving frequent flyers easy access for a work trip or getaway.

 Don’t let the idea of a typical small town fool you, Belmont has plenty to do.
 The town’s main street is dotted with popular restaurants, charming stores, and there’s even a rum distillery a few blocks away.
-It’s also home to the 380-acre Daniel Stowe Botanical Garden and several different parks with lots of green space that are ideal for spending a beautiful day outside.
+It’s also home to the 380-acre Daniel Stowe Botanical Garden and several different parks with lots of greenspace that are ideal for spending a beautiful day outside.

-View homes for sale in Fort Mill
+Browse Homes for Sale in Fort Mill

-View homes for sale in Huntersville
+Browse Homes for Sale in Huntersville

 Located just 20 miles north of Uptown Charlotte is the suburban city of Huntersville.
 Residents are drawn to the area because of its direct access to Lake Norman, the largest man-made lake in the state of North Carolina.
 Lake Norman boasts more than 520 miles of shoreline that’s full of stately mansions, lakeside dining options, and marinas offering both boat rentals and paddleboards.
 There are also plenty of places in Huntersville to get outside and stay active besides Lake Norman, including Latta Plantation Nature Preserve’s hiking and horseback trails, historic Rural Hill, and the Carolina Raptor Center.